 SON: It’s ok.

 SDM: I know our folks were out there offering you a faster system to beta and you weren’t interested.
-I’m curious now what’s stopping your current system from being better than OK?
+I’m curious now what’s stopping you from upgrading your current system to be better than OK?

 SDM: DAD?
 I don’t understand.

 SON: I know our system is very very slow.
 But my father is in charge of the technology here, and he’s 75 years old.
 He’ll be retiring in a year or so, and I don’t want to overwhelm him with learning anything new.
 So I’ll make whatever changes necessary after he leaves.